-Organizing these papers will save your sanity and help you find the item you want, when you need it.
-Not only that, but you won’t end up looking at a paper your child wrote and end up wondering — how old was he when he wrote that?
+Organizing these papers will save your sanity and help you find the item you want when you need it.
+Not only that, but you won’t end up looking at a paper your child wrote and ended up wondering — how old was he when he wrote that?
 You might see that handprint and think, was she 5 or 6 when she made that in school?
-I’ve got a simply way for you to keep those cherished items AND help organize them.
+I’ve got a simple way for you to keep those cherished items AND help organize them.
 The best part of all is that you only have to do your filing ONE time a year!

 As you can see in the photo below, I have mine created from Preschool up through 6th grade for my kids.
 I then filed the paperwork for each year into each folder.
 I didn’t have to cut anything.
 I didn’t have to put it into a scrapbook.
 I literally just placed each item into the appropriate year for each child.